jmmcd/jmmcd.github.com/_posts/2015-11-25-train-test-splits-dont-cut-it.md

 splits.

-This means that two authors' results on the same function cannot be fairly compared, because they may not have drawn the same train-test splits.
-Even worse, it means that results from a single paper may not be comparable against each other, unless it is clearly stated that the same train-test split was used for all experiments.
-Wishful authors can deceive themselves by re-running the experiment multiple times until they get a lucky split (and can persuade themselves that a random tweak of parameters has had a beneficial effect).
+This means that two authors' results on the same function cannot be fairly compared, because they may not have drawn the same train and test sets.
+Even worse, it means that results from a single paper may not be comparable against each other, unless it is clearly stated that the same train and test sets were used for all experiments.
+Wishful authors can deceive themselves by re-running the experiment multiple times until they get a lucky test set (and can persuade themselves that a random tweak of parameters has had a beneficial effect).
 Dishonest authors can deceive reviewers and readers.

 The problem is not limited to regression or to datasets created by drawing from defined functions (as opposed to real-world data).
-I recently reviewed a paper where classification results on real-world data with a standard method varied from far *below* to far *above* the claimed performance of the proposed new method, just by varying the split.
+I recently reviewed a paper where classification results on real-world data with a standard method varied from far *below* to slightly *above* the claimed performance of the proposed new method, just by varying the train-test split.

-A natural solution is to use several random splits, or a full cross-validation methodology.
-For some datasets this is appropriate, but Nicolau et al.'s results show that on some common GP symbolic regression problems even a cross-validation won't be enough, because the different folds can be so different from each other.
+A natural solution is to use several random draws (or splits), or a full cross-validation methodology.
+For some problems this is appropriate, but Nicolau et al.'s results show that on some common GP symbolic regression problems even a cross-validation won't be enough, because the different folds can be so different from each other.
 The issue here is that standard cross-validation is still non-deterministic, or (the same thing in practice) deterministic, but controlled by a seed which is not published.

 That could be addressed using the extreme case of leave-one-out cross-validation, which amounts to a deterministic experiment.
 However that is usually infeasible in GP because of long training times.

-The solution proposed by Nicolau et al. is to carry out a single split (or a single draw, if drawing from a function), to and publish the training and test data files.
+The solution proposed by Nicolau et al. is to carry out a single split (or a single draw, if drawing from a function), and to publish the training and test data files.
 In effect, the problem becomes defined by these two files, rather than by the original data file or function.
 Results (within-paper or between-paper) become directly